-If there are more debts than the estate can pay back, this is called an ‘insolvent estate’.
+If there are more debts that the estate can payback, this is called an insolvent estate.

 In this situation, it is best to seek the advice of a solicitor or a probate specialist.

-- What do I do if you are struggling to pay off debts after the death of your partner?
+What do I do if I am struggling to pay off debts after the death of my partner?

-It is important to know you do not need to struggle on alone with your debt worries.
+It is important to know you do not need to struggle alone with your debt worries.